-Probation is a two (2)- week period during which a student-athlete works to improve his/her grades and/or conduct.
-During this two-week period, a student is still considered a full participating member of the athletic team, but time should be spent wisely in improving one's grades and conduct.
-Student-athletes are encouraged to seek extra help from those teachers in courses where he/she is struggling either before school or after school.
+Probation is a two-week period during which a student-athlete works to improve his/her grades and/or conduct.
+During this two-week period, a student is still considered a full member of the athletic team, but time should be spent wisely in improving one's grades and conduct.
 St. Joseph School faculty and staff are always willing to assist students in their academic studies and personal growth as young adults.